Hadokane/CI_PP2_HUG/README.md

 ## Manual & User Testing
 ---

 Manual testing played a crucial role in the development of this game.
-It was present at nearly every step of development with me tracking how each function worked and interconnected - by text document or pen and paper - to ensure their would be no dead ends that effected the users experience and defined goals.
+It was present at nearly every step of development with me tracking how each function worked and interconnected - by text document or pen and paper - to ensure there would be no dead ends that affected the user's experience and defined goals.

 Once the project had reached completion I compiled a list of my main concerns for running play-testing.

-The following would need to all be checked thoroughly and work without error, in order for me to feel i'd met my previously outlined Site Owner Goals.
+The following would need to all be checked thoroughly and work without error, in order for me to feel I'd met my previously outlined Site Owner Goals.

-The following would need to be tested to ensure i'd satisfied my brief and provided a fully functional game, fit for consumption by the user:
+The following would need to be tested to ensure I'd satisfied my brief and provided a fully functional game, fit for consumption by the user:

 (I have included an image or description proving the testing below each.)

 ---
 1. Can the game be finished without encountering errors?

-**Passes Testing:** Yes, i've tested the game numerous times since publishing and haven't ran into a single game-breaking or progression-preventing bug.
-My play-testers also never encountered an issue, meaning the game has been ran over 20x on at least 10 different devices without encountering a single issue.
+**Passes Testing:** Yes, I've tested the game numerous times since publishing and haven't run into a single game-breaking or progression-preventing bug.
+My play-testers also never encountered an issue, meaning the game has been run over 20x on at least 10 different devices without encountering a single issue.

-(Further information on the devices used and play-testing discoveries is documented in their relevant sections.)
+(Further information on the devices used and play-testing discoveries are documented in their relevant sections.)

 ---

 2. Will using non-standard letters break the user-name input?
     - Can you still finish the game like this?

-**Passes Testing:** I've ran the game with numerous symbols and numbers in the name and not encountered a single issue with this impeding progress or displaying incorrectly when called by functions.
+**Passes Testing:** I've run the game with numerous symbols and numbers in the name and have not encountered a single issue with this impeding progress or displaying incorrectly when called by functions.

 <details><summary>Username Input Testing #1</summary>
 <img src="assets/images/docs/tests/mt_name_test.png" alt="Username Testing #1"></details>